 Do Opossums Carry Diseases?

 Opossums have been known to carry salmonella, which can cause hospitalizations and death.
-Most people, however, do not know that they have caught salmonella and recover without hospitalization or treatment.
+Most people, however, do not see that they have caught salmonella and recover without hospitalization or treatment.

 Opossums are wild animals and carry several ectoparasites such as fleas, lice, mites, and ticks.